Add Static Files

 How Antora identifies static UI files

 Any files or folders from the UI bundle that Antora does not recognize are classified as static.
-Static files and folders are automatically copied from the UI bundle to the UI output directory (e.g., _) under the site output directory, preserving the relative path of the file in the UI bundle.
-When using the default UI, this list includes the css, font (generated), img, and js folders.
-Any files or folders that begin with a dot (i.e., hidden) are ignored unless configured otherwise.
+Static files and folders are automatically copied from the UI bundle to the site’s output directory underneath the UI output directory (e.g., _), preserving the relative path of the file from the UI bundle.
+Any files or folders that begin with a dot (i.e., hidden) are ignored unless explicitly listed as static files.

 $ mkdir src/static